How we dance in times of flu and corona

 - Avoid touching your face.
 Especially the eyes.

-- Stay home if you have recently traveled in infected areas or otherwise have been in contact with people who might carry COVID-19.
+- Stay home if you have been in contact with people who might carry COVID-19.

 More information about the coronavirus